-Matthew, who did not want to give his full name to protect his privacy, blames bad trade pacts for the loss of jobs in the county.
+Matthew, who did not want to give his full name for privacy reasons, blames bad trade pacts for the loss of jobs in the county.

 He still has a job: he works in the dental prosthesis industry in Wilkes-Barre.
-But he has witnessed jobs being outsourced to countries such as China where manufacturing costs are lower.
+But has witnessed jobs being outsourced to countries like China where manufacturing costs are lower.